-Sen. Kagwe: Mr. Speaker, Sir, I rise to make a Statement on the question that was raised by the Senator for Kitui County, Sen. Musila.
-Pursuant to Standing Order No.43(2), he requested for a Statement from the Committee on Education, Information and Technology regarding the withholding of Kenya Certificate of Secondary Education Certificates by secondary schools heads contrary to the Kenya National Examination Council (KNEC) Act No.29 of 2012 which outlaws the withholding of examination certificates by any institution.
+Sen. Kagwe: Mr. Speaker, Sir, I rise to make a Statement on the question that was raised by the Senator for Kitui County, Sen. Musila that pursuant to Standing Order No.43(2), of the Senate Standing Order, he requested for a Statement from the Senate Committee on Education, Information and Technology regarding the withholding of Kenya Certificate of Primary Education Certificates by secondary schools heads contrary to the Kenya National Examination Council (KNEC) Act No.29 of 2012 which outlaws the withholding of examination certificates by any institution.
 The Statement was expected to address the following questions:-

-1. Why are these certificates being withheld, depriving students, particularly from poor counties, an opportunity to seek employment?

-2. When will the Cabinet Secretary issue instructions to all schools to release all certificates held by heads of institutions without any condition?
+- 1. Why are these certificates being withheld, depriving students, particularly from poor counties, an opportunity to seek employment? - 2.
+When will the Cabinet Secretary issue instructions to all schools to release all certificates held by heads of institutions without any condition?